The Organization

 In doing this work, ROM is informed by the Truth and Reconciliation Commission’s Calls to Action, the United Nations Declaration on the Rights of Indigenous Peoples, the recent Canadian Museums Association’s Moved to Action report as well as its 1994 Task Force Report on Museums and First Peoples, and by current museological practices.

-ROM is currently recruiting staff with robust ties to Indigenous nations or communities for key positions across museum departments and activities.
-These critical positions include the Vettoretto Curator of North American Archeology, the Hatch Curator of Indigenous Art & Culture, and an Interpretive Planner in the Exhibitions Development department.
-These colleagues will join the recently appointed Manager of Indigenous Learning and Programs in a cross-departmental cohort to play a leading role in establishing protocols and practices for the care of Indigenous collections and cultural belongings, cultivating formal relationships with First Nations governments, developing exhibitions and galleries, and presenting Indigenous cultures.
+ROM has recently appointed three key positions held by indigenous staff including the Hatch Curator of Indigenous Art & Culture, the first Indigenous Interpretive Planner in the Exhibitions Development department, and the Manager of Indigenous Learning and Programs.
+These positions, in collaboration with the Vettoretto Curator of North American Archaeology, play a critical and leading role in establishing protocols and practices for the care of Indigenous collections and cultural belongings, cultivating formal relationships with First Nations governments, developing exhibitions and galleries, and presenting Indigenous cultures.
 Recognizing ROM’s origins in colonial practices, the museum is expanding staff training and building internal capacity to create a welcoming work environment for Indigenous colleagues.
 The museum is in contract discussions with an Indigenous expert in policy and protocols to help us in this regard.

 For over 35 years, ROM has worked with Indigenous communities to repatriate ancestors and objects of cultural patrimony from its collection.
 Over the course of the last year ROM hosted collection visits for 38 Indigenous groups and provided extended consultation with 19 Indigenous groups or individuals, as well as ongoing consultations.

-Since 2014, ROM has offered a robust program of Indigenous education, led by Indigenous educators.
+Since 2014, ROM has offered a robust program of Indigenous education, led by Indigenous Museum Educators.
 This work has been guided by an Indigenous Advisory Circle.
 Indigenous learning remains the most in-demand school program offering at ROM.

 ROM’s commitment to working collaboratively with members of Indigenous communities fits within a larger effort to acknowledge its colonial history and become a vital community focal point where people of all cultures feel a sense of belonging.